bodin/pdf-templates/README.md

 ## Features
 ### Not Done
-1. [ ] allow paragraphs at the page level
+2. [ ] allow paragraphs at the page level
-2. [ ] allow height on all elements (table, row, paragraph)
+3. [ ] allow height on all elements (table, row, paragraph)
-3. [ ] DrawContext should be non-mutatable
+4. [ ] DrawContext should be non-mutatable
-4. [ ] Headers and Footers (document level and override at the page level)
+5. [ ] Headers and Footers (document level and override at the page level)
-5. [ ] page numbering options
+6. [ ] page numbering options
-6. [ ] add a 'cell' markup so we can style the cell of nested content.
+7. [ ] add a 'cell' markup so we can style the cell of nested content.
 For example if we want a cell with padding and then a full bordered table.
-7. [ ] Add CLI Main class
+8. [ ] Add CLI Main class

 ### Won't do
 4. Font (all in one directive) - don't like the complexity and as of now, does not seem to add much benefit

 ### Done
+1. [x] specify page type (A4, letter, etc)
 1. [x] colspan
 7. [x] image loading by generic protocol (https, file, classpath)
 8. [x] image width and height